biocatiit/website/content/pages/staff/hopkins/radiation_damage.rst

 minimizing radiation damage in biological SAXS will be essential to efficient use and full exploitation of these sources.
-The last few years has seen an uptick in interest and publications about radiation damage in SAXS, showing that the community in general is aware that this is an important topic to undestand.
+The last few years has seen an uptick in interest and publications about radiation damage in SAXS, showing that the community in general is aware that this is an important topic to understand.

 My work has focused on ways to quantify and prevent radiation damage in samples, and trying to better understand the fundamental physical and chemical mechanisms of